Banner Image

 • Shot of distilled spirits, such as gin, rum, or vodka (1.5 ounces)

 Keep in mind that the size of the drink and the percent of alcohol makes a difference.
-For example, many beers are about 5% alcohol, but some have higher percentages of alcohol.
-And some beers are sold in bigger sizes than the standard 12 ounces.
+For example, many beers are about 5 percent alcohol, but some have higher percentages of alcohol.
+And some beers are sold in larger sizes than the standard 12 ounces.

 Different drinks have different amounts of calories, too.
 These calories add up — and getting more calories than you need can make it harder to stay at a healthy weight.
 For example, a 12-ounce bottle of beer has about 150 calories.